SarvarKh/ofn-wiki/The-process-of-review,-test,-merge-and-deploy.md

 See more detailed testing process [here](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Testing-process).

 ### 4. Merge & Deploy
-Pull requests should be reviewed by at least two members of the core team before being merged, except for non-code PRs like a change to the readme file.
-If everybody is happy with the pull request, it can be merged into the master branch and deployed to a production server.

-It is important that each new addition to the `master` branch is deployed to a production server immediately.
-This helps to ensure that the `master` branch is production ready at all times.

-If the team responsible for testing and merging doesn't feel confident doing in deploying the code to a production server, then the code should not be merged and they should delegate responsibility for merging to another team.
+After the testing phase, the PR becomes ready to be merged to the master branch by any of the core devs.

+Every week we publish a release with the latest additions to the `master` branch.

 ### 5. Release
-There is no set schedule for releasing.
-We just create new releases on demand when we decide to do so in the [#dev](https://openfoodnetwork.slack.com/messages/C2GQ45KNU) Slack channel.
+Releasing happens every week.
 The process is documented in its own wiki page.
 See [[Releasing]].